 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Services to treat kidney disease (continued) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) 20% coinsurance for Medicare-covered benefits.
 20% coinsurance for Medicare-covered benefits.
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-Skilled nursing facility (SNF) care

-(For a definition of "skilled nursing facility care," refer to Chapter 12 of this document.
-Skilled nursing facilities are sometimes called "SNFs.")
+Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," refer to Chapter 12 of this document.
+Skilled nursing facilities are sometimes \$0 copayment for days 1-20; \$196 copayment per day 20% coinsurance for each Medicare- covered stay. called "SNFs.")
 No prior hospital stay is required.
 You are covered for up to 100 days each benefit period for inpatient services in a SNF, in accordance with Medicare guidelines.

-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy
+Covered services include but are not limited to: for days 21-100, per benefit period.
+A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing facility.
+The benefit period ends when Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy facility.
+The benefit period ends when you haven't been an inpatient at any hospital or SNE for you haven't been an inpatient at any hospital or SNF for 60 days in a row.